ilyakurdyukov/spreadtrum_flash/README.md

 * As you can see this file for both Spreadtrum and MediaTek chipsets.

+#### Using libusb to connect

+You can build the tool with `libusb` method: `make LIBUSB=1`

+For Linux users, this method doesn't require the `ftdi_sio` kernel module, but `libusb/libusb-dev` packages must be installed.

+For Windows users, this method is the only one available, should also require drivers (the same as needed for flashing tools).

 ### Useful links

 1. [SPD Flash Tool source code](https://spflashtools.com/category/source)